My daughter is playing with her doll’s house.

 Emotional detachment of parents between themselves and their quality of parenting can have a long-term effect on the emotional needs of a person.

 Children allowed to get away with abusive behaviour from parents will always find relationships very suffocating and unrewarding.

 In reality, there is hardly any person who will be close to perfect, without any particular psychological concern and sensitivity level.

 Such differences might bring out occasional conflicting situations.

-There are differences when for one the ‘fun’ starts and ends on food and shopping, while the partner yearns for exploring, excursions, healthy eating and brisk walk.
+There are differences when for one the ‘fun’ starts and ends on food and shopping, while the partner yearns for exploring and excursions.

 When one is progressive, intellectual and social while the other is unable to handle attention or show the ability to get along with others.